-CCTV cameras are fitted at the head of all pier-serviced aircraft parking stands.
-The policy and procedures relating to this equipment (including replay and quarantine) can be found in the Ports of Jersey Privacy Policy. (www.ports.je/privacypolicy)
+CCTV cameras are fitted at the head of all pier-serviced aircraft parking stands, with remote cameras positioned at specific locations to monitor the critical part.
+The policy and procedures relating to this equipment (including replay and quarantine) can be found in the Data Protection section of POJL Sharepoint and are obtainable on request.